-- Tightly manage void performance to ensure void times are minimised. - Technical Services and Housing Management will work closely together to ensure effective communication, identify high priority voids and to ensure both teams work hard to minimise void times. - Complete all actions from the recent internal audit.
+- Ensure clear policies and procedures in place to ensure voids are managed effectively to reduce void relet times and properties are let as quickly as possible to reduce housing waiting lists. - Technical Services and Housing Management will work closely together to ensure effective communication, identify high priority voids and to ensure both teams work hard to minimise void times. - Ensure all properties are inspected against the lettable standard prior to letting. - Complete all actions from the recent internal audit. - Review void costs to ensure costs are managed within budgets, quality standards maintained and value for money is achieved.